uameer/heartbeat/README.md

 `heartbeat` implements that pattern as a standalone, model-agnostic daemon you can attach to any project.

+> Every other open harness waits for you.
+> heartbeat doesn't.

 ---

 ## What it does